flutter/website/src/platform-integration/web/install-web/install-web-from-android-on-chromeos.md

 ---
 title: Add Chrome DevTools to Flutter from Android on ChromeOS start
 description: Configure your system to develop Flutter web apps on ChromeOS.
-short-title: When you started with Android on ChromeOS
+short-title: Starting from Android on ChromeOS
 ---

 To add web as a Flutter app target for ChromeOS with Android, follow this procedure.

-## Configure web development tools
+## Configure Chrome as the web DevTools tools

 {% include docs/install/reqs/add-web.md devos='ChromeOS' %}